time-killer-games/GMAppImager/README.md

 - `Key.to.Success-*.AppImage` is an example game compiled for the architecture listed in its name.

 ## Compiling
-Requires being built with GameMaker Studio 2 on Ubuntu 20.04 LTS.
+GMAppImager requires being run on Ubuntu 20.04 LTS while converting your executable.

 The output AppImage will run on most distro's that support AppImage format.